236.13 Designing Right of Way Plans

-Approved right of way plans are submitted to the Design Division by email that includes the letter of approval signed by the district engineer.
+Approved right of way plans are submitted to the Design Division by email that includes the letter of approval signed by the District Engineer.
 The email must contain the plans attached as Adobe Acrobat files (pdf.'s) or indicate the location of the electronic plans.

 Details of the process to save files in electronic format are available.
 The electronic use and storage of right of way plans documents the history of acquisition and allows staff to access approved plans as needed.

-Additionally, the specific role of the transportation project manager in obtaining authority to acquire right of way on a project is found in EPG 236.3.4 Right of Way Acquisition Authority and Project Funding.
+Additionally, the specific role of the Transportation Project Manager in obtaining authority to acquire right of way on a project is found in EPG 236.3.4 Right of Way Acquisition Authority and Project Funding.

 The project manager should also ensure that the easement needs of utilities affected by the proposed improvement have been addressed prior to submission of the approved right of way plans to the Design Division (see EPG 618.104.22.168 Right of Way).

 Additionally, the project manager is responsible for providing the results of the DGN Merger tool to the district’s Right of Way Manager.
-The DGN Merger tool should be run on the approved right of way plans and will provide the Right of Way Division polygons defining the shape of the right of way parcels to be purchased.
+The DGN Merger tool should be run on the approved right of way plans and will provide the Right of Way Section polygons defining the shape of the right of way parcels to be purchased.
 Along with the file containing the polygons, the appropriate scale factor will also be provided.
 If any changes to the right of way plans occur after the tool’s information is provided to the Right of Way Manager, the project manager is responsible for having the DGN Merger tool run against the modified right of way plans and will provide the resulting file to the District Right of Way Manager.
 More information can be found at How to use the DGN Merger Tool.